 I almost feel as though Santiago and Manzanillo, although very close to each other, are entirely different places.
 Had we chosen to stay out in Club Santiago or somewhere along Santiago Bay or Las Hadas, we would have likely had a much different experience.

-Overall I would say that Manzanillo, or rather, Santiago, is a great place for a beach holiday or for retirees looking to escape the winters of Canada, but for digital nomads and longer-term travellers who are looking for culture, architecture, good food and lots to do, Manzanillo town itself isn’t the place and the region lacks typical Mexican charm.
+Overall I would say that Manzanillo, or rather, Santiago, is a great place for a beach holiday or for retirees looking to escape the winters of Canada, but for digital nomads and longer-term travellers who are looking for culture, architecture, good food and lots to do, Manzanillo town itself probably isn’t the best place.

 If you’re planning to stay longer than 2 weeks, I would have to say that Puerto Vallarta, Puerto Escondido or somewhere in the Yucatan Peninsula may be a better place.
 Plus they are all currently much safer than Colima State.